-Going concern
+Going Concern

 The accompanying financial statements have been prepared on a basis which assumes that the Company will continue as a going concern and which contemplates the realization of assets and satisfaction of liabilities and commitments in the normal course of business.
 The Company has suffered recurring losses from operations and negative cash flows from operating activities.
-At December 31, 2017, the Company had working capital of approximately \$24.3 million, after raising approximately \$18.5 million of net proceeds from sales of common stock during the year ended December 31, 2017.
-At December 31, 2017, the Company had an accumulated deficit of \$162.4 million.
-The Company held cash and cash equivalents of \$25.5 million as of December 31, 2017.
-The Company believes that these resources, will be sufficient to meet its projected operating requirements through the end of 2018 but it does not have enough resources to meet its operating requirements for the one-year period from the date of filing of the 10-K. These factors raise substantial doubt about the Company's ability to continue as a going concern.
+At December 31, 2018, the Company had working capital of approximately \$23.4 million.
+At December 31, 2018, the Company had an accumulated deficit of approximately \$188.5 million.
+The Company held cash and cash equivalents of approximately \$25.0 million as of December 31, 2018.
+The Company does not have enough resources to meet its operating requirements through March 2020.
+These factors raise substantial doubt about the Company's ability to continue as a going concern.

 The Company continues to face significant challenges and uncertainties and, as a result, the Company's available capital resources may be consumed more rapidly than currently expected due to changes the Company may make in its research and development spending plans.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 The Company has the ability to obtain additional funding through public or private financing or collaborative arrangements with strategic partners to increase the funds available to fund operations.
 However, the Company may not be able to raise capital with terms acceptable to the company.
 Without additional funds, the Company may be forced to delay, scale back or eliminate some of its research and development activities, or other operations and potentially delay product development in an effort to provide sufficient funds to continue its operations.
 If any of these events occurs, the Company's ability to achieve its development and commercialization goals would be adversely affected.
+The financial statements do not include any adjustments that might result from the outcome of this uncertainty.